 Pregnancy is not a punishment for women having and enjoying sex.
 And women don’t get pregnant on their own.
-I can think of a million reasons to take birth control, but only one reason for Viagra (which is totally covered by health insurance, unlike birth control.)
+I can think of a million reasons to take birth control, but only one reason for Viagra (which is totally covered by health insurance in the US, unlike birth control.)

-And I’m going to take the position that if abortions are going to be made illegal, that child support should be enforced immediately and that immigrants can’t be deported because they are carrying US citizens.
-If you’re pregnant and can’t access an abortion because of a fetal heartbeat, then you should be able to insure the fetus as a dependant and collect if you miscarry.
-Pregnant inmates will also need to be released immediately because you can’t jail other family members for someone’s crimes.
+I’m going to take the position that if abortions are going to be made illegal, that child support should be enforced immediately and that immigrants can’t be deported because they are carrying US citizens.
+If you’re pregnant and can’t access an abortion because of a fetal heartbeat, then you should be able to insure the fetus as a dependant and collect death benefits if you miscarry.
+Pregnant inmates will also need to be released immediately because you can’t jail family members for someone else’s crimes.

 Let’s just go all in if we’re going to start forcing births because the fetus is legally a child that can’t be “murdered.”

 When women can’t obtain safe and legal abortions, more children end up in foster care or poverty.

 Pro-birth advocates say all the time, “just put the child up for adoption,” even though statistically, most of them have never attempted to adopt a child themselves.

 Currently there are roughly half-a-million children in the US foster care system.
 500,000 children!
 Five-hundred-fucking-thousand.